PreciousChicken/blog/content/posts/configuring_oni_as_a_C_C++_IDE_on_Ubuntu_18_04.md

 title: "Configuring Oni as a C / C++ IDE on Ubuntu 18.04"
 date: 2018-09-15T16:39:04Z
 tags: ["Vim", "C Programming Language", "Oni", "IDE"]
+description: "Setting up Oni as an Integrated Development Environment for the C Programming Language on Ubuntu"
 draft: false
 ---